Car-fire murders: Hannah Clarke's abusive husband called his kids the night before he killed them

 Hannah Clarke's killer husband made a chilling final phone call to his three children the night before he torched them all to death in a horrific murder-suicide.

-Rowan Baxter, 42, FaceTimed Laianah, four, Aaliyah, six, and Trey, three, in a "very emotional" state last Tuesday, knowing he would set them on fire and then kill himself hours later.
+Rowan Baxter, 42, FaceTimed Laianah, 4, Aaliyah, 6, and Trey, 3, in a "very emotional" state last Tuesday, knowing he would set them on fire and then kill himself hours later.

 READ MORE: